 The beach is located in an old military port that was used by the United States Air Force to dock rescue boats which currently still retains some wreckage infrastructure.
 These remains have become a popular place for fishing, swimming, snorkeling, snorkeling, surfing and other water sports.

 The pier is painted in bright green and yellow and is open for the use of visitors to fish (when people are not swimming), to jump into the water (there is a ladder to climb again) and under the piles makes it a great place to snorkel / diving.

-In the center of the Crash Boat beach is where most families come together, the water is quieter, the food kiosks just a few steps away and many palm trees provide shade.
+In the center of this beach is where most families come together, the water is quieter, the food kiosks just a few steps away and many palm trees provide shade.